 *Operate Putt's Camp in Saxton, PA

 *Coordinate & sponsor the Raystown Conservation Education Partnership (RayCEP) program

-RayCEP Intern Grace assisting a camper paint a bluebird house at the Raystown Lake Visitor Center.
+RayCEP Interns Grace and Kendra providing programming during "Pollinator Week" at the Raystown Lake Visitor Center.

-USACE Park Ranger Alicia Palmer & President Ron Rabena discussing cleanup day at Tatman Run Recreation Area.
+USACE Park Ranger Alicia Palmer & former FRL President Ron Rabena leading cleanup day activities at Tatman Run Recreation Area.